Accion VS Kiva U.S.

 With that in mind, we thought it might be fun to pit Accion and Kiva, two of the world’s leading nonprofit microlenders, against each other in a battle for microsupremacy.
 (Here at Merchant Maverick, we have a weird idea of fun.)

-Accion and Kiva U.S. share a great deal in common, yet also differ in important ways.
+Accion (see our review) and Kiva U.S. (see our review) share a great deal in common, yet also differ in important ways.
 Accion was founded as a community development solution in Venezuela in 1961 and has since spread around the world, offering microloans and financial education in more than 30 countries.
 Accion started offering loans in the U.S. in 1991; all references to Accion in this article pertain specifically to their U.S. branches.

 While Accion’s mission is to provide financial services to underserviced communities, their loans are not free.
 The application process is extensive and thorough; in fact, it takes significantly longer to get through than that of the average online lender.
 You’ll have to sign a personal guarantee or put up collateral to get funding, and Accion’s interest rates range from 8% to 22%.